East Riding JSNA

 Inclusion Groups

-Inclusion health is an umbrella term used to describe people who are socially excluded, who typically experience multiple overlapping risk factors for poor health, such as poverty, violence and complex trauma, currently experiencing or at risk of homelessness, vulnerable migrants and refugees and those with substance and alcohol misuse difficulties.
-This programme is progressing the following workstreams with the overarching aim of improving access to and experience of services within the East Riding for inclusion groups:
+Inclusion Health is an umbrella term used to describe people who are socially excluded, who typically experience multiple overlapping risk factors for poor health, such as poverty, violence, and complex trauma, currently experiencing or at risk of homelessness, vulnerable migrants and refugees, and those with substance and alcohol misuse difficulties.

 • Understanding the strengths and needs of inclusion groups